 After making historic gains in Kansas in 2018, the 2nd Congressional District presents an opportunity for Democrats to grow their majority in 2020.
-Last cycle, Governor Laura Kelly won this district and defeated Kris Kobach to win the Governor's Mansion, and the 2018 Democratic House candidate came within just 0.8 points of winning - a 14-point improvement on 2016 and the strongest performance for a Democrat at the House level in recent elections.
-Meanwhile, incumbent Rep. Steve Watkins has spent his first year in office building a record of embarrassing scandals and repeated votes against lowering the cost of health care and prescription drugs.
-That starts to explain why new DCCC polling shows voters by a 30-point margin are ready to replace Watkins or consider someone new.
+Last cycle, Governor Kelly won this district and the 2018 Democratic House candidate came within just 0.8 points of winning - a 14-point improvement on 2016 and the strongest performance for a Democrat at the House level in recent elections.
+Meanwhile, incumbent Rep. Steve Watkins has spent his first 12 months in office building a record of embarrassing scandals and repeated votes against lowering the cost of health care and prescription drugs.

-- In 2018, the Democratic House candidate earned 49.6% of the two-way vote, the strongest performance for a Democrat in recent elections, and a 14-point improvement on 2016, while Kelly also carried the district (55.1% two-way) in 2018. - As a result of Steve Watkins' scandals, he is facing a significant primary challenge and will likely be forced to spend to zero to win the nomination.
+- In 2018, the Democratic House candidate earned 49.6% of the two-way vote, the strongest performance for a Democrat in recent elections, and a 14-point improvement on 2016, while Governor Kelly also carried the district (55.1% two-way) in 2018. - As a result of Steve Watkins' scandals, he is facing a significant primary challenge.